grammyjs/website/site/docs/plugins/fluent.md

 The `welcome` is the **message ID**, which will be used to reference its message whenever render it.

 The statement `-bot-name = Apples Bot` defines a **term** with name `bot-name` and value `Apples Bot`.
-The construct `{-bot-name}` references the previously defined term and will be get replaced by the term’s value when rendered.
+The construct `{-bot-name}` references the previously defined term and will be get replaced by the term's value when rendered.

 The statement `{$name}` will be replaced with the value of the `name` variable that you will need to pass to the translation function yourself.